ghga-de/nf-platypusindelcalling/README.md

    Platypus ([`Platypus`](https://www.well.ox.ac.uk/research/research-groups/lunter-group/lunter-group/platypus-a-haplotype-based-variant-caller-for-next-generation-sequence-data))
    : Platypus tool is used to call variants using local realignmnets and local assemblies.
 It can detect SNPs, MNPs, short indels, replacements, deletions up to several kb.
 It can be both used with WGS and WES.
 The tool has been thoroughly tested on data mapped with Stampy and BWA.
-2. Basic Annotations (--runIndelAnnotation):
+2. Basic Annotations (--runIndelAnnotation True):

-   If it is true:

    In-house scripts to annotate with several databases like gnomAD, dbSNP, and ExAC.

    ANNOVAR ([`Annovar`](https://annovar.openbioinformatics.org/en/latest/))
    : annotate_variation.pl is used to annotate variants.
 The tool makes classifications for intergenic, intogenic, nonsynoymous SNP, frameshift deletion or large-scale duplication regions.

-   Reliability and confidation annotations: It is an optional ste for Mapability, hiseq, selfchain and repeat regions checks for reliability and confidence of those scores.
+   Reliability and confidation annotations: It is an optional ste for mapability, hiseq, selfchain and repeat regions checks for reliability and confidence of those scores.

-3. Deep Annotation (--runIndelDeepAnnotation):
+3. Deep Annotation (--runIndelDeepAnnotation True):

-   If it is true:

    If basic annotations are applied, an extra optional step for number of extra indel annotations like enhancer, cosmic, mirBASE, encode databases can be applied too.

-4. Filtering and Visualization (--runIndelVCFFilter):
+4. Filtering and Visualization (--runIndelVCFFilter tRUE):

-   If it is true

    It is an optional step.
 Filtering is only required for the tumor samples with no-control and filtering can only be applied if basic annotation is performed.